redhat-developer/vscode-didact/demos/markdown/didact-demo.didact.md

 ## Limitations

 * We can only open one Didact file at a time at the moment and there isn't the concept of a tutorial "history" to step forward or back through yet.
 * Didact, beacause it utilizes the VS Code Webview, is limited to what files it can access.
-For example, local image and text files are inaccessible but those same files served up as raw content through GitHub links work just fine.
+For example, local image files must exist in the same folder as the didact file or in a child folder.

 # Ideas or want to contribute?